Bialogs/twitch-waltuh/README.md

 ### Running

-If you are running with `TW_MODE=server` use `foreman` to start the chatbot and Sinatra at the same time. `foreman start`.
-The chatbot will connect based on config and the webserver will start on `localhost:4567`
+Use `foreman start` from the project's root directory to start the chatbot and Sinatra at the same time.
+The chatbot will connect based on config and the webserver will start on `localhost:4567` or `0.0.0.0:4567` unless the development environment variable is set.